 “I was born, I have lived, and I have been made over.
 Is it not time to write my life’s story?”
 So begins The Promised Land, by Mary Antin, one of the best-known autobiographies penned by an American Jewish woman.
 Since the publication of Antin’s classic work in 1912, there has been a virtual outpouring of autobiographical writing by American Jewish women.
-Accounts of the immigrant experience, of feminist and/or activist involvement, of the changing role of women in Jewish and American life, as well as literary and political autobiographies, Holocaust survival narratives, and coming-of-age memoirs are all categories of autobiography to which American Jewish women have contributed copiously.
+American Jewish women have contributed copiously to such categories of autobiography as accounts of the immigrant experience, of feminist and/or activist involvement, of the changing role of women in Jewish and American life, as well as literary and political autobiographies, Holocaust survival narratives, and coming-of-age memoirs.

 Some of these immigrant women autobiographers chose to tell of this journey in their mother tongue of Yiddish.
 In Mayn Lebens-Veg [My life path] (1948), Yiddish writer/activist Rokhl Kirsch Holtman tells of her immigrant journey from Russia to New York, her many literary and left-wing political activities, as well as her various travels throughout the world.
 Baym Fentster fun a Lebn [At the window of life] (1966) by poet Aliza Greenblatt offers a Yiddish prose account of life in both the Old World and the New, interspersed with poems relating to various stages of her life.
 Likewise, fiction writer Fannie Edelman’s memoir Der Shpigl fun Lebn (1948), translated into English and published as The Mirror of Life in 1961, recalls her childhood in Galicia as well as her new life in New York, where she met her “industrious hardworking” husband, and realized an ambition “that did not enter [her] mind while [she] was in the old world: that of being a writer.”